Headshot of Emi MacLean

 Senior Staff Attorney, Criminal Justice Program

-She also worked with Médecins Sans Frontières (MSF, or Doctors without Borders) as the administrator and deputy head of mission for MSF’s HIV/AIDS care and treatment project in South Africa, and as the U.S. director of the MSF Campaign for Access to Essential Medicines.
-Emi also worked as the Coordinator of an emergency project responding to xenophobic violence in South Africa.
+She also worked with Médecins Sans Frontières (MSF, or Doctors without Borders) in the coordination and management of an HIV/AIDS care and treatment project, and an emergency project responding to xenophobic violence, in South Africa; and in the leadership of the Campaign for Access to Essential Medicines in the United States.

-Emi graduated magna cum laude from Georgetown University Law Center, where she was a public interest law scholar, and Harvard College.
+Emi graduated from Georgetown University Law Center and Harvard College.